The next round of PLCs take place during the 2021-2022 academic year.

-A Professional Learning Club is a group of faculty that meets to collaboratively reflect on and improve their teaching practices.
+A Professional Learning Club is a faculty-led group that meets to collaboratively reflect on and improve their teaching practices and is hosted by TLThd.
 It involves examining the relationship between teaching practices and student outcomes and then evaluating those practices using the students’ work.
-These learning clubs will consist of 4-8 faculty who will take the year to explore, implement, and reflect on specific, empirically-grounded instructional strategies.
+These learning clubs will consist of 4-6 faculty who will take the year to explore, implement, and reflect on specific, empirically-grounded instructional strategies.

 - Has a focus on improving student learning and student experiences